gokalpates/CocktailWebAPI/README.md

 - EF Core must come with solution.
 But if somehow EF Core is not installed, then install them manually using Nuget Package Manager.
 - Do initial migration(s) using package manager console.
 - You are ready to go.
 If you want to add some default cocktails, then use sample objects in "SampleCocktails.txt" with SwaggerUI's post method.

+## Visual Outputs

+Four visual outputs of frontend using sample cocktails can be found in sub folder named Outputs.